What Happened to James Bond’s Aston Martin DB5 from Goldfinger?

 Pugliese didn’t run down to the grocery store to impress shoppers in this beauty instead it was placed on exhibit in dozens of museums, auto shows, and other venues.
 In between exhibitions the Aston Martin was stored in a hangar at Boca Raton Airport.

-In the mid-1990s Pugliese executed a new policy with Chubb Insurance for 80 percent of the appraised value of the car, which at that time was $4.2 million.
+In the mid-1990s Pugliese executed a new policy for 80 percent of the appraised value of the car, which at that time was $4.2 million.

 In 1997 somebody took their dream of ownership a